 You should not force staff to download a contact tracing app to scan a QR Code.
 We have looked at this scenario in more detail in our case studies.

-But there may be times when a young person is unaccompanied – a group of teenagers visiting a cafe, for example.
+There may be times when a young person or teenager attends your premises, and you may be required to collect their data, for example a group of teenagers visiting a cafe.
 You should follow government guidelines regarding the age limit for those whose contact details you should collect and you need to make sure that you clearly explain why you want to collect this data.
-It is important that you do this in a way that the child or young person can understand.
-If there are no government guidelines setting out the age limit for where you live, we advise that if you don’t think that a child or young person has the competency to understand what will happen with their information, then you shouldn’t collect their contact details.
-A child should be able to make an informed decision when providing their contact details.
+It is important that you do this in a way that the young person can understand.
+If there are no government guidelines setting out the age limit for where you live, we advise that if you don’t think that a young person has the competency to understand what will happen with their information, then you shouldn’t collect their contact details.
+A young person should be able to make an informed decision when providing their contact details.

 You should not conduct intrusive verification checks to determine a child’s age, asking whether a visitor is over a certain age would be sufficient.

-In all cases, you should consider the potential risks to children’s data to be greater than to adults so you must make sure that you handle it particularly carefully.
-We have looked at this scenario in more detail in our case studies.
+In all cases, you should consider the potential risks to young people’s data to be greater than to adults so you must make sure that you handle it particularly carefully.
+We have looked at this scenario in more detail in case study two below.

 Case study 1: Risks involved in staff handling personal information collected for contact tracing purposes